AdobeDocs/campaign-web.pt-BR/help/v8/advanced-settings/delivery-settings.md

 >[!CONTEXTUALHELP]
 >id="acw_email_settings_retries"
 >title="Número máximo de tentativas"
->abstract="Se uma mensagem falhar devido a um erro temporário, novas tentativas serão executadas durante a duração do delivery."
+>abstract="Se uma mensagem falhar devido a um erro temporário, as tentativas serão executadas até o fim da duração do delivery."

 <!--Temporarily undelivered messages due to a Soft or Ignored error are subject to an automatic retry.
 By default, five retries are scheduled for the first day of the delivery with a minimum interval of one hour spread out over the 24 hours of the day. -->